Consultation now closed

-The National Melanoma Working Group (NMWG), with support from MelNet, is reviewing the Quality Statements to Guide Melanoma Diagnosis and Treatment in New Zealand to ensure they continue to reflect the latest research and best practice.
+The National Melanoma Working Group (NMWG), with support from MelNet, is now reviewing the feedback received.

-A copy of the updated Guidelines and a change log of proposed amendments are available to download below.
+A copy of the draft Guidelines released for consultation, along with a change log outlining proposed amendments is available to download below.

-The Quality Statements to Guide Melanoma Diagnosis and Treatment in New Zealand define what quality care for melanoma should look like in New Zealand.
+The New Zealand Melanoma Clinical Guidelines define what quality care for melanoma should look like in New Zealand.

 Grounded in the latest international evidence and best practice, the statements aim to:

-These statements have been developed by the National Melanoma Working Group (NMWG) and MelNet in partnership with a wide range of sector experts and stakeholders, including Te Aho o Te Kahu – Cancer Control Agency.
+These statements have been developed by the National Melanoma Working Group (NMWG) and MelNet in partnership with a wide range of sector experts and stakeholders.

 Te Aho o Te Kahu – Cancer Control Agency supports the use of these statements as a tool to guide clinical decision-making and promote best practice melanoma management in New Zealand.